lvladikov/hue-reporter/README.md

 ## Usage

-Open your chosen Bash-compatible shell (Terminal on macOS/Linux, or WSL/Git Bash on Windows) and navigate to the project directory.
+Navigate to the project directory in your chosen Bash-compatible shell.

+Note that you can run/call the script in a different folder from where your script and configuration files are stored, the produced HTML and JSON report files would be created where you run it not where the script is stored.
+Only `hue_serials_mapping.json` would be stored where the script is stored (and not where it is run from), as this is a configuration file.

-1.  **Make the script executable:**
+1.  **Make the script executable (first time only):**
-    This command marks the script as runnable.
-You only need to do this once.

     ```bash
     chmod +x hue-report.sh
     ```

-2.  **Run the script:**
+2.  **Run in Interactive Mode:**
+    To use the step-by-step menu, run the script with no arguments.

     ```bash
     ./hue-report.sh
     ```

-Note that you can run/call the script in a different folder from where your script and configuration files are stored, the produced HTML and JSON report files would be created where you run it not where the script is stored.

-The script will then present a menu, connect to the configured bridge(s), fetch the data, and generate the output files.
+3.  **Run in Direct Command Mode:**
+    To run a task directly, provide a command argument and an optional output format.
+If both `--json` and `--html` are provided, both corresponding files will be created for the specified task.

+    For a full list of commands and options, run:

+    ```bash
+    ./hue-report.sh --help
+    ```

+    ### Command Examples

+    **Full Report**

+    ```bash
+    # Generate both HTML and JSON full reports (default for this command)
+    ./hue-report.sh -r

+    # Generate ONLY the JSON full report
+    ./hue-report.sh --report --json

+    # Generate ONLY the HTML full report
+    ./hue-report.sh -r --html
+    ```

+    **Summary Tasks (Battery, Unreachable, List Devices)**

+    ```bash
+    # Get a quick console list of low-battery devices (default behavior)
+    ./hue-report.sh -b

+    # Get the current temperature from motion sensors
+    ./hue-report.sh -t

+    # Get a list of unreachable devices as a simple HTML file
+    ./hue-report.sh -u --html

+    # Generate both an HTML and a JSON file for unreachable devices
+    ./hue-report.sh -u --json --html

+    # Get a full list of all devices as a raw JSON file
+    ./hue-report.sh -d --json

+    ```

+    **Serials Management**

+    ```bash
+    # Create or update the hue_serials_mapping.json file in the script's directory.
+    # This command does not have other output options as it only creates/updates a configuration file.
+    ./hue-report.sh -s
+    ```

 ## Output

-The script generates two files with dynamic names based on the selected bridge(s) and the current timestamp.
+The script generates files with dynamic names based on the selected bridge(s) and the current timestamp.

 - **HTML Report:** A detailed report providing a human-readable overview of all your Hue devices and their statuses.